VarunTanna/seo-refactor/README.md

     5. Divs to Sections.
     6. Added abbr tags for SEO.

-- changed css syntax to correspond with the html layout doing the following:
+- Changed css syntax to correspond with the html layout doing the following:
     1. Used the header elemment to nessle the h1 and .seo elements.
     2. Used the nav element to keep our articles grouped.
     3. Used nav a elements to add the propper css propeties.